 A brief video on the illusion-of-truth effect from the science group Veritasium brings the concept to life.

 Daniel Kahneman’s Thinking, Fast and Slow goes into much more depth on cognitive ease and ranks as one of my favorite resources on mental processes because it offers practical tips on how to guard against the mental glitches and biases that lead us astray.

-But not everyone will be on guard against the effects of repetition, which is why focus becomes essential for changemakers.
+But not everyone will be on guard against the effects of repetition, which is why focus and message framing become essential for changemakers.

 Why focus matters